noahmcgill/fishbowl/README.md

 ### Prerequisites

-Here's what you need to run Transparify:
+Here's what you need to run FishBowl:

 * Node.js (version >= 20.0.0)
 * PostgreSQL Database